migueldelafuente1/diseaseSIRModel/README.md

     ## Prediction:
     getRatesForDateRanges(date_min, date_max, date_prediction, graph=True)
 ~~~~~~~~~~~~~
+The scrapper donesn't download contents as default if there is a saved download in the last 4 hours or if there are no new countries asked.
+Local loadings have to be done with the `loadJsonData()` method.

 We can see, heuristically, the actual state of the evolution of the epidemic, this data could present the total detected cases of covid 19 against the actual active cases.
 The recession of the active cases is shown when the trend goes to the left right value.
 This idea was token from _minutephysics_ video and its [web project](https://aatishb.com/covidtrends/)

 <img src="images/EvolutionOfCovid.png" width="700" />